alto777/LFSR/README.md

 Disclaimer: I found this quote "LFSRs aren't so musically interesting that we're writing them up, but they are still cool."
 I'm slowly coming to agree with this, but… :-)

 I made this by shamelessly hacking up SEQ3 from the Fundamental group of plugins.
 I changed the sequencing logic, which essentially shifts a '1' bit along N stages, to instead make the calculation of an LFSR.
-I changed the knobs to "snap" type to lock in a chromatic switching effect - you could leave that off for wildness, I suppose.
+I changed the knobs to "snap" type to lock in a chromatic/diatonic switching effect - you could leave that off for wildness, I suppose.
 My ear isn't good enough/I don't have the patience to dial in exact frequencies.

 Very much a work in progress.
-I would like to do Don Lancaster's Psychtone tone generator (6 bits with some XOR taps) and ultimately the Triadex MUSE which has a 31 stage shift register and combines that with a 96 state counter for bits that are used for tone selection.
+Lemme know if you make this go and how you'd like it improved.
+It isn't that interesting, but a trio made with three VCOs can get a bit entertaining.

+# Psychtone

+This is a re-creation of Don Lancaster's 1971 kit "Music Composer-Synthesizer", or the note selection part of it anyway.
+I'm still ironing out some details but it is usable at this stage and a bit of play can end up with some nice results.
+Be sure to turn up the "weight" mini-pots that are concentric with the "tune select" knobs.
+The shift register bits can be set/cleared by clicking on the LEDs like the FG8.

+# COMING SOON, or later:

+These are really just warm-up exercises.
+I will expand the FG8 to the obvious FG24, folding in ideas and improvements that I hope aren't all mine.
+I also have a crude but functional emulator for the Triadex MUSE.
+Google it.